Corinna's Online Guide to Wise Woman Herbal Medicine

 So the "weeds" in your backyard, coupled with the experience of harvesting them yourself support a wholistic approach to healing.

-Wise woman's herbal first aid kit
+9 faves for your herbal first aid kit

 Echinacea, Echinacea purpurea/angustifolia, is a popular immune system stimulant and tonic.
 A fresh root tincture or infusion will support people with colds, flus, infections, sore throats or fevers.